 Slovak cuisine: Snacks and sides

 What cuisine doesn’t have delicious snacks and sides?
-We’ve previously covered Malaysian snacks, and Slovak snacks aren’t that far behind, though again, cheese and potatoes rule in this food category as well.
-It’s quite amazing what Slovak cuisine can do with so few ingredients!
+We’ve previously covered Malaysian snacks, and Slovak snacks aren’t that far behind.

-It goes without saying, that Slovak beer complements these Slovak dishes best.
+It goes without saying, that Slovak beer complements these typical Slovak dishes best.

 Parenica and oštiepok (traditional Slovak cheeses)